 Who can reclaim Value-Added Tax (VAT)?

-If you are making taxable supplies of goods and services or qualifying activities, you can reclaim VAT.
+If you are making taxable supplies of goods and services or are engaged in qualifying activities, you can reclaim VAT.
 To reclaim VAT you must make a claim through your VAT 3 return.

 You may not reclaim VAT on goods or services used for making exempt supplies or for your non-business activities.

-If the costs relate to both taxable and other activities, you can reclaim the VAT used for your taxable supplies.
+Certain costs may relate to both taxable and non-taxable activities.
+You can reclaim the portion of the VAT that relates to your taxable supplies.

 If you are not registered for VAT, different rules apply.